RyuKing04/ocr/README.md

 pip install opencv-python easyocr matplotlib pandas numpy pymupdf openpyxl ``

-## You can run the program using this comand
+## You can run the program using this command
 - `python ocr.py`
 - `python read.py`